The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.rst

 .. warning::

-    If you ran the design without this configuration you will get following error:
+    If you run the design without this configuration you will get the following error:

     .. code-block::